guillaumegaluz/Qratr/README.md

-Features Backbone.js, Twitter Bootstrap, Jasmine, Sprockets (CoffeeScript & SASS support), basic JST support, and more.
+Features Backbone.js, Twitter Bootstrap, Jasmine, Sprockets (CoffeeScript, SASS, and JST support), and more.

 ### install